1994

 –FLASHBACK: From Batman: Shadow of the Bat #0.
 Batman and Robin patrol, encountering an unspecified villain, who nearly crushes Batman with a giant stone bust.

-When Superman loses control of his senses and begins raging across Metropolis, Batman fashions a Kryptonite dart and goes after him.
+When Superman loses control of his senses and begins raging across Metropolis, Batman fashions a Kryptonite dart and goes after him with a dart gun.
 With some remote guidance from Robin, Batman tranquilizes the Man of Steel, discovering that Brainiac is responsible for what has occurred.
-Having regains his composure, Superman joins Batman in busting Brainiac at the Metropolis Observatory.
+Having regained his composure, Superman joins Batman in busting Brainiac at the Metropolis Observatory.

 –REFERENCE: In JLA Secret Files and Origins #2 Part 2.
 An unknown time-traveling villain from the 64th century—meaning either Abra Kadabra or, more likely, Brainiac 13—steals the JLA case-file tome from right out of JLA HQ.
 This prompts the JLA to begin recording its case-files via computer.